mattDevigili/dms-smm695/week-2/README.md

 import data, and (iii) how to interact with your data employing some basic SQL operators and functions.

-The video is structured into six components:
+The video is structured into 6 components:

 | Week (dd-mm) | Topics              | Min   |
 | ------------ | ------------------- | ----- |